SamDeka28/lane-js/readme.md

 As you can see, the route is of type GET http method.
 It takes in a path as a string or an array of path string..
 In the above example ['/', '/index'] will route you to the same route handler.

-Breaking the route syntax in Lace
+Breaking the route syntax in Lane
 =================================
-The syntax for route in Lace is :
+The syntax for route in Lane is :

 routeObject.<httpVerb>(path : String | Array, { request : requestObject , response : response object} , routehandler)

 Creating the route handler
 ==========================
-The route handler in Lace is pretty simple as it uses the Node's native API.
+The route handler in Lane is pretty simple as it uses the Node's native API.
 A basic example of a route handler is shown below:

 <code>
-    var handler = async (req, res, body) => {
+    var handler = async (err, req, res) => {
-        var renderable = "Welcome to you first Lace application";
+        var renderable = "Welcome to you first Lane application";
         res.write(renderable);
         res.end();
     }